 Reclaiming the Riverside

-The GRCF-funded work will run from autumn 2021 until early Spring 2023.
-650 people from this diverse local community where 84% of residents are from minority ethnic backgrounds will be supported to engage with nature through practical volunteering, citizen science and other relevant activities.
+Members of the diverse local community (where 84% of residents are from minority ethnic backgrounds) were supported to engage with nature through practical volunteering, citizen science and other relevant activities.
+The project was subsequently extended, utilising some grant funding from the Smarter Water Catchments (SWC) initiative in 2023/24 and again in 2024/25.

 To get involved in volunteering opportunities, click below.